2-Verma modules: Dg-enhancement

 as multiplication on the left (or diagrammatically stacking above) with the element

 \begin{lem} The map $P$ defined above is a map of $H(R_\bo(m), d_N)$-modules. \end{lem}

-\begin{proof} Crossings and dots slide over the upper part of the $(m+1)$th strand in $\widetilde \theta_{m+1}$ at the cost of adding diagrams with floating dots that are killed in $H(R_\bo(m), d_N)$, and then slide over the lower part thanks to \cref{lem:vcrossings}.
+\begin{proof} We need to verify that $\widetilde \theta_{m+1}$ commutes with the elements in $H(R_\bo(m), d_N)$.
+Crossings and dots slide over the upper part of the $(m+1)$th strand in $\widetilde \theta_{m+1}$ at the cost of adding diagrams with fewer crossings.
+Because there are fewer crossings, we can slide the floating dot coming from $\widetilde \theta_{m+1}$ to the part $H(R_\bo(m), d_N)$ of the diagram, which gives zero.
+The crossings and dots in the remaining terms then slide over the lower part thanks to \cref{lem:vcrossings}.
 Tight floating dots with subscript $j \notin I_f$ also slide over $\widetilde \theta_{m+1}$ thanks to \cref{eq:ExtR2}. \end{proof}

 \begin{lem} The composition $P \circ \bar d_N$ is given on $H(R_\bo(m),d_N) \otimes_{m} 1_{(\nu,i)}R_\bo(m+1)$ by multiplication by

 where $\varepsilon_p^i(\und x_\nu)$ is as in~\cref{eq:epsnotation2}. \end{lem}